Yorko/mlcourse.ai/book/topic09/topic9_part2_facebook_prophet.md

 m.plot_components(forecast);
 ```

 As you can see from the trend graph, Prophet did a good job by fitting the accelerated growth of new posts at the end of 2016.
-The graph of weekly seasonality leads to the conclusion that usually there are less new posts on Saturdays and Sundays than on the other days of the week.
+The graph of weekly seasonality leads to the conclusion that usually there are fewer new posts on Saturdays and Sundays than on the other days of the week.
 In the yearly seasonality graph there is a prominent dip on Christmas Day.

 ### 3.5 Forecast quality evaluation